 Top 6 AML Fines And Penalties Of 2024 So Far

-In 2024, fines for anti-money laundering (AML) violations surged across various sectors, with financial institutions, real estate agencies, law firms, and casinos facing significant AML penalties.
+In 2024, recent fines for anti-money laundering (AML) violations surged across various sectors, with financial institutions, real estate agencies, law firms, and casinos facing significant AML penalties.
 The reasons for these fines range from insufficient due diligence on business partners to a complete failure to uphold AML responsibilities.

 Top AML Fines and Penalties of 2024 So Far